microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_CI.md

 The pipeline type in Jenkins will allow us to describe all the build steps with Groovy code.
 This code can be easily ported on any Jenkins system and could also be embedded in a Jenkinsfile in the source code.

-**2.** Create the Pipeline
+**5.** Create the Pipeline

 Click on the tab name **Pipeline** and ensure that the definition is **Pipeline script**

-The following code will clone the source code from PartsUnlimited, define the environement variables for the JDK and print the version of Java that we are using.
+The following code will clone the source code from PartsUnlimited, define the environment variables for the JDK and print the version of Java that we are using.
 Copy the script below in the **Script** box.

 ``` Groovy